cabal-club/cable-core.js/INDEXES.md

     <hash> -> <blob>

-Use the returned binary payloads, i.e. cablegrams, to fashion the post response.
+Use the returned binary payloads to fashion the post response.
 Construct a list and fill it with the payloads that were found when querying the view.

 #### Answer a channel time range request (`msg_type = 4`)